 CA has been very active as an ENERGY STAR Partner with the U.S. Environmental Protection Agency (EPA).
-CA is working aggressively to implement energy efficiency upgrades in numerous facilities and also to communicate the benefits of ENERGY STAR programs to the community.
+CA is working aggressively to implement energy efficiency upgrades in numerous facilities and to communicate the benefits of ENERGY STAR programs to the community.

 CA continues to look for opportunities to improve the energy efficiency of its operations through equipment upgrades and optimizing how existing equipment is used.
 Efforts undertaken by CA to reduce energy consumption and GHG emissions include:

-- Improving operating practices to ensure equipment is being used efficiently and that energy consuming devices and equipment are turned off when not needed.
+- Improving operating practices to ensure equipment is being used efficiently and that energy-consuming devices and equipment are turned off when not needed.